vanadium/website/content/community/coding-guidelines.md

    website           # Source for this site
 ```

 Each repository has a `README.md` file summarizing its purpose.
-The `devtools`
-directory isn't a repository, but rather a top-level directory where contributor
-tools are placed during installation.
-The `manifest` repository contains the
+The `manifest`
-configuration that describes this repository arrangement.
+repository contains the configuration that describes this repository
+arrangement.

 Things move around, so its best to examine your local installation for the
 latest arrangement.